rodinhart/lisp/readme.md

 ### TODO

 - define proper interfaces (like ISeq) using Symbols on prototypes
-- use generic fold (for Iterable) as opposed to special for list
-  - same with toArray, concat, length, map
 - Throw error on unknown symbol
 - Rename env in compile(exp,env) to bound? scope?
 - Rename repl.js to makeModule?